armanjupriya-er/er-comparison-supplementary/README.md

-# er-comparison-supplementary
+# Subject Independent Emotion Recognition using EEG and Physiological Signals – A Comparative Study

-Subject Independent Emotion Recognition using EEG and Physiological Signals – A Comparative Study
+This repository contains the Supplementary material for paper "Subject Independent Emotion Recognition using EEG and Physiological Signals – A Comparative Study"